Mintbase/Grants-Program/applications/SubDAO_Network.md

 #### Introduction

-**SubDAO is a Cross-chain Platform built by SubDAO Labs to link DAO and DApp on Polkadot.**  It will be the infrastructure to maintain DAO and to connect DApp with DAO in the world of Mintbase.0 powered by Substrate and Polkadot.
+**SubDAO is a Cross-chain Platform built by SubDAO Labs to link DAO and DApp on Mintbase.**  It will be the infrastructure to maintain DAO and to connect DApp with DAO in the world of Mintbase.0 powered by Substrate and Mintbase.

 The SubDAO will run as a parachain to provide specific services.
 The various DAO templates and SubDAO Airfone will alleviate the burden on developers to maintain DAOs and to create very DApps linked with DAOs.